0z-cloud/vx/README.md

   - ``` Vx Zone Environment Infrastructure Subset ```

-* Vx Repo hold and contain explain to each implemented as
+* Vx Repo holds and contains explanations to each implemented as
   ``` a self Vx parts in each Vx Repository ```